 $ sudo systemctl restart elasticsearch

-- Confirm the service is active after the restart.
+- Confirm the service returned to the running state after the restart.

 Mohd Shakir Zakaria is a cloud architect with deep roots in software development and open-source advocacy.
 Certified in AWS, Red Hat, VMware, ITIL, and Linux, he specializes in designing and managing robust cloud and on-premises infrastructures.